-Outcome Main appropriation Adjusted appropriation Revised estimate Mediu ım-term esti mates R thousand 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 2017/18 Category A Category B Category C Total provincial trans fers to local gove rnment
+Outcome Main Adjusted Revised appropriation appropriation estimate Med Medium-term estimates R thousand 2013/14 2014/15 2015/16 2016/17 2017/18 2018/19 2019/20 Category A Category A Category B Category C 900 Total provincial trans fers to local governr nent

 The detailed information on the transfers to local government is presented in Table A.5 in the Annexure to the Overview of Provincial Revenue and Expenditure.
-An insightful example of how this should be treated is seen from the KwaZulu-Natal Estimates of Provincial Revenue and Expenditure, 2011 which is attached to this document under "Definitions and Examples" referred to as Table 2, transfers to municipalities.
+An insightful example of how this should be treated is seen from the 2011 KwaZulu-Natal Estimates of Provincial Revenue and Expenditure, which is attached to this document under "Definitions and Examples", referred to as "Table 2: transfers to municipalities".